chilcano/box-vagrant-wso2-dev-srv/README.md

 [2015-11-11 07:21:21,701]  INFO - CarbonUIServiceComponent Mgt Console URL  : https://192.168.11.20:9449/carbon/
 ```

-Repeat this process replacing `%WSO2_SERVER_NAME%` for:
+Repeat this process for each WSO2 instance by replacing `%WSO2_SERVER_NAME%` for:
 * `wso2am02a`
 * `wso2esb01`
 * `wso2esb02`
 * `wso2dss01a`
 * `wso2greg01a`

-To close the running server, just CTRL+C in the shell console where the server is running.
+To close the running server, just `CTRL+C` in the shell console where the server is running.

-2. The next times when you want to start the WSO2 servers, I recommend to use the init.d scripts:
+2) The next times when starting the WSO2 servers, I recommend to use the `init.d` scripts already created.
+Using these scripts the WSO2 instances will start as a Linux service.

 ```
 $ sudo service %WSO2_SERVER_NAME% start|stop|restart
 ```

-Repeat this process replacing `%WSO2_SERVER_NAME%` for:
+The WSO2 scripts available in /etc/init.d/ match with the name of WSO2 and Wiremock instances and they are:
 * `wso2am02a`
 * `wso2esb01`
 * `wso2esb02`
 * `wso2dss01a`
 * `wso2greg01a`

-3. For Wiremock
+* `wiremock`

+Wiremock doesn't require to run an initial script, to start Wiremock as a Linux service just use this:

 ```
 $ sudo service wiremock start|stop|restart